Jbillaba/JavaFinanceTracker/README.md

-# Finance Tracker Made With Java Swing
+# Calculator Made With Java Swing